Department of Counseling Clinical Training Handbook Spring 2023

 Goal of Practicum Field Training in the Master of Science in Counseling Program

 The goal of practicum field training is to prepare graduate students to become competent and ethically mature professionals through practical training guided by the integration of classroom instruction and hands-on clinical/counseling work in a variety of settings.
 These training objectives including the following:

 - To enhance the ability to apply theoretical constructs to the practical aspects of training.

-- To consolidate a knowledge base of the critical aspects in the practice of professional clinical counseling (LPCC) and marriage and family therapy (LMFT) in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic
+- To consolidate a knowledge base of the critical aspects in the practice of clinical mental health counseling in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic

 - To become knowledgeable and skilled in working in a wide range of settings with diverse popula

 - To confront current issues and controversies in the field and to provide effective solutions through a process of exploring one’s own theoretical perspective, utilizing/applying the legal and ethical guidelines in the field, and consulting with supervisors and other key participa